disha-22/disha-22.github.io/_pages/Resume.md

 <h2>Experiences</h2>

-> Program Coordinator at STEMaway <br> Bioinformatics virtual internship at STEMaway <br> Shadowing a professer at the Department of Neurology at Harvard Medical
+> Program Coordinator at STEMaway <br> Bioinformatics virtual-internship at STEMaway <br> Shadowing a professer at the Department of Neurology at Harvard Medical

 <hr style="height:5px;color:black">